Mark Collins (musician): Career

 Collins made his debut on a non-album single, "Me.
 In Time", and while the band was not satisfied with the release itself, he has remained with them ever since.

 In 2003, he produced the track "Same Sad Story" from Adam Masterson's debut album, which was released as a single later in November that year.
 Same year, Collins joined Starsailor, playing additional and lead guitar on their nationwide UK tour and the Isle of Wight Festival later in 2005.

 Friend and fan of The Rolling Stones' Ronnie Wood, Collins shared guitar with him on several events such as the Hero2Hero gigs, Shepherd's Bush Empire and Fleadh Festival in 2004.

 Personal life

-Mark Collins has three children: Ella (born 1998), Stanley (born 1999) and Lois (born 2003).
+Mark Collins has five children: Ella (born 1998), Stanley (born 1999), Lois (born 2003), Martha (born 2019), and Gabriel (born 2024).